Fixed Equipment in High Temperature Service

 Creep is a high temperature, time dependent failure mode that limits the life of stressed components.
 Creep failures commonly limit the useful life of heater tubes but can be the governing failure mode for any high temperature pressure vessel or pipe.
 The temperature at which creep becomes a concern depends on material and is generally around 700 degrees F. for carbon steels.
 ASME Code allowable (tensile) stresses consider creep by assuming a 100,000 hour service life and limiting the allowable stress such that creep deformation (strain) does not exceed 1%.
 Note also that the external pressure charts in the ASME Code do not consider creep buckling and are not used in these temperature ranges.

 INSPECT and Part 10 Creep Damage Assessments

-INSPECT makes performing Part 10 Creep assessments easy and fast.
+INSPECT makes performing Part 10 Level 1 and 2 creep assessments easy and fast.
 It provides a consistent means of recording equipment operating histories and calculations.
 All calculations are reported in detail along with any associated charts.
 In addition, you don’t need to spend your time moving information between programs manually to create reports.
 INSPECT’s all-in-one system creates professional looking, detailed reports with one button click.

 INSPECT Featured Capabilities